Using lasers in a pediatric dental practice is an increasing reality.

 When used in place of conventional drill-it and fill-it methods, lasers eliminate each and every one of these unappealing factors – including less needles.
 The benefits of lasers have been well documented over the past decade and provide a positive alternative to conventional techniques.

-The WaterLase all-tissue dental laser havs the unique ability to ablate hard tissue as well as perform soft tissue procedures with little or no bleeding.
+The Waterlase all-tissue dental laser has the unique ability to ablate hard tissue as well as perform soft tissue procedures with little or no bleeding.
 These specialized lasers allow clinicians to preserve more of the healthy tooth structure while diseased matter is precisely removed.
-Microfractures caused by conventional dental hand pieces are prevented with lasers and keep healthy tooth structure intact.
+Microfractures caused by conventional dental handpieces are prevented with lasers and keep healthy tooth structure intact.

 In some cases, diodes are the laser of choice for treatment.
 The incredible shrinking size of the units and their increasing user friendliness makes them attractive to clinicians for minor soft tissue procedures and where good hemostasis is necessary.
 Diode lasers are loaded with one feature after another and are clinically versatile.

 - Bone ablation